Checking oil pressure

 Powder method:

-- Clean up the suspected leak area.
+- Clean the suspected leak area.

 - Drive under normal operating conditions.